alv31415/My-Chess/README.md

  There are 4 key classes that sustain this project: __Coordinate__, __Piece__, __Pieces__ and __Move__.
 The first 3 are used to create objects to represent the chess board and its pieces.
 They all contain getters, setters, alongside functionality to create deep copies of its instances.
 This is paramount, as will be explained later.
 The methods `toString()`, `equals(Object o)` and `hashCode()` have all been overridden.
 The last class, __Move__ simply contains methods that are essential for the correct functioining of the project.

-### Coordinate
+### chess23.Coordinate

 Uses a char (file) and an int (rank) to determine a square within a board, according to Chess nomenclature.
 Includes functionality to ensure that the arguments provided represent a valid coordinate within the board.

-### Piece
+### chess23.Piece

 A class identifying the pieces of the game.
-A piece is initialised with an ID (type of piece), a COLOUR (black or white) and its initial Coordinate within the board.
-It acts as a super class to the more specific pieces: King, Queen, Rook, Bishop, Knight, and Pawn.
+A piece is initialised with an chess23.ID (type of piece), a chess23.COLOUR (black or white) and its initial chess23.Coordinate within the board.
+It acts as a super class to the more specific pieces: chess23.King, chess23.Queen, chess23.Rook, chess23.Bishop, chess23.Knight, and chess23.Pawn.
 The most important method in __Piece__ have to do with the creation, updating and validation of the moves that a piece can move.
-We define _raw moves_ as those moves that a piece can make _independently_ of whether the King is in check of not. _Potential moves_ are the actual moves that a piece can make, taking checks into accounts.  __Piece__ contains abstract methods that are then individually defined within the children classes.
-For example, `getRawMoves(Pieces pieces)` is used to obtain the raw moves that are available to an individual piece.
-Since each piece moves differently, the details of `getRawMoves(Pieces pieces)` are defined individually.
+We define _raw moves_ as those moves that a piece can make _independently_ of whether the chess23.King is in check of not. _Potential moves_ are the actual moves that a piece can make, taking checks into accounts.  __Piece__ contains abstract methods that are then individually defined within the children classes.
+For example, `getRawMoves(chess23.Pieces pieces)` is used to obtain the raw moves that are available to an individual piece.
+Since each piece moves differently, the details of `getRawMoves(chess23.Pieces pieces)` are defined individually.

-Perhaps the most important of all its methods is `removeOwnCheck(Pieces pieces)`.
+Perhaps the most important of all its methods is `removeOwnCheck(chess23.Pieces pieces)`.
 This method is used to take in the raw moves available to a piece, and then filter out all of the moves that are impossible; namely those that would either:

 * lead to check
-* not stop a check (i.e if a piece moves away from the King, leading to a check by the opposition)
+* not stop a check (i.e if a piece moves away from the chess23.King, leading to a check by the opposition)

 In order to do this, we must create a deep copy of the board.
 From the raw moves of the piece, we make the piece execute the move within the copied board.
 We then check if that has lead to situation of check by the opposition.
 If it has, said move is deleted.
 Otherwise, it is maintained.
 This is a crucial process, as it allows the pieces to determine all of their moves, so checking whether the move provided by the user is legal becomes trivial.
 Moreover, for the UI, it allows us to display all the moves avaialbale to the given piece.

-### Pieces
+### chess23.Pieces

-Contains a HashMap with Coordinate-Piece key-value pairs.
+Contains a HashMap with chess23.Coordinate-chess23.Piece key-value pairs.
 It contains all the methods used to handling the positioning of the pieces throughout the game.
-For example, we can use it to find the King of a certain colour, determine which pieces lie on the same file or whether it is the end of the game (via check mate or a draw/stalemate). __Pieces__ also contains the method that executes the moves provided by the user.
-It is a particularly long method, which must check for all moves that constitute special cases, such as a King castling or a pawn queening/capturing in diagonal/en passant.
+For example, we can use it to find the chess23.King of a certain colour, determine which pieces lie on the same file or whether it is the end of the game (via check mate or a draw/stalemate). __Pieces__ also contains the method that executes the moves provided by the user.
+It is a particularly long method, which must check for all moves that constitute special cases, such as a chess23.King castling or a pawn queening/capturing in diagonal/en passant.

-### Move
+### chess23.Move

 This class contains all the classes pertinent to the movement of the pieces.
 It contains functionality to, given a board (__Pieces__) and a piece determine which range of movement it has.
-We can determine available moves in vertical, diagonal and horizontal direction, alongside the moves available to a Knight.
+We can determine available moves in vertical, diagonal and horizontal direction, alongside the moves available to a chess23.Knight.
 It is these methods that are used within a __Piece__ to determine the raw moves available to them.
-It must be noted that there are pieces, such as the King or the Pawn that have a special range of moves available to them.
+It must be noted that there are pieces, such as the chess23.King or the chess23.Pawn that have a special range of moves available to them.
 The handling of these moves is made directly within their classes.

 ## 4 - The UI &#9820;